-With the integrated VGA camera, the user can take pictures and video clips and store them in the phone memory.
+With the integrated VGA camera with dual front design, the user can take pictures and video clips and store them in the phone memory.
 The user can send them as an attachment in an e-mail or a picture message.
-The picture can also be sent via bluetooth, infrared or cable.
+The picture can also be sent via infrared or cable.